mattermost/docs/source/manage/mmctl-command-line-tool.rst

 Permanently delete users along with all related information including posts from the database.

 .. note::
-   Requires the `Enable API User Deletion </configure/configuration-settings.html#enable-api-user-deletion>`__ configuration setting to be enabled.
+   Requires the :ref:`Enable API User Deletion <configure/experimental-configuration-settings:enable api user deletion>` configuration setting to be enabled.
 If this configuration setting is disabled, attempting to delete the user using mmctl fails.

 **Format**